- Reference >

 Update Embedded Documents Using Multiple Field Matches¶

-field in the first embedded document that has grade
+std field in the first embedded document that has grade field with

 This operation updates the first embedded document that matches the criteria, namely the second embedded document in the array: